tyc/successfulunittest/manuscript/Basic_Concepts.md

 # Basic Concepts

-Before we get started on the core unit tests, I will need to go through some of the concepts of unit test.
-If you are familiar with the basic concepts of unit test, you can skip this chapter onto the next chapter.
+Before we get started on the core unit testing, I will need to go through some of the concepts of unit testing.
+If you are familiar with the basic concepts of unit testing, you can skip this chapter onto the next chapter.
 In this chapter,  Some of the topics I will be discussing topics are test coverage, traceability and mocks.

-This chapter does not just cover basic concepts in unit test.
+This chapter does not just cover basic concepts in unit testing.
 It also covers basic concept around software engineering.
-Unit test is one of the key components.
+Unit testign is one of the key components.
 The basic concepts around software engineering need to be described to give a complete picture.

 I am only covering the basic concepts and I encourage you to research the topics further.
 There are many resources that discusses these topics in detail.